EMBEDDING NUTRITION INTO MEDICAL EDUCATION Using The WNCIT

 Why Nutrition is an essential component of medical care

 Medical graduates in Australia are ill equipped to identify and appropriately manage nutritional issues of patients, whether as inpatients or those living in residential care or the community.
 Inappropriate nutritional management contributes to increased complication rates and increased hospitalisation time (Ulltang et al. 2013).
 Economic evidence indicates that treatment or prevention of malnutrition provides an opportunity to improve patient wellbeing and lower health system costs (Milte et al. 2013).
 Increasing rates of obesity and type II diabetes in the community are primarily due to unhealthy lifestyle practices including poor nutrition, which require early identification, management and appropriate professional support.
 To effectively reduce the burden of disease related to nutrition, doctors and other health professionals need to be able to identify nutritional risk and manage patients appropriately within an interdisciplinary team, to ensure suitable treatment is delivered.
+Crowley et al. 2019 found that globally, nutrition education provided to medical students is not sufficient to develop confidence in providing nutritional care.

 Doctors could effectively reduce the burden of disease if they had the skills to identify nutritional risk and effectively contribute to the nutritional management of patients.